What is Blind and Vision Impaired Football?

 Blind Football is played by athletes who are blind or vision impaired.
 There are two formats of the game, blind football (B1) and vision impaired/partially sighted football (B2/B3).

 Blind Football (B1) is an internationally recognised sport played at the Paralympics.
-It is played outdoors by blind and partially vision impaired athletes on a 40m x 20m pitch with side kickboards and an audible ball.
+It is played outdoors by blind athletes on a 40m x 20m pitch with side kickboards and an audible ball.
 There are two teams of five; four outfield players and a goalkeeper.
 The outfield players wear eye-shades to equal their sight and the goalkeeper can be fully or partially sighted.

 Vision impaired/partially sighted football (B2/B3) is played by athletes who are vision impaired and is played to Futsal rules with minor modifications.